Scenario 4

 4. Blast-radius check

-This is the step that prevents the "I fixed it but it's still broken" loop. dbt Wizard returns every file that references the old name: staging SQL, intermediate SQL, mart SQL, the column tests defined in _staging__models.yml, and any other YAML descriptions.
+dbt Wizard returns every file that references the old name: staging SQL, intermediate SQL, mart SQL, column tests in _staging__models.yml, and other YAML descriptions.

 Update [BROKEN_MODEL] and every other file you just listed to use [NEW_COLUMN] instead of [OLD_COLUMN].
 Keep the downstream column alias the same so consumers of these models don't break - only the source-side reference should change.

-If the count is suspiciously low (e.g., only the staging model surfaces), push back with: "Are you searching tests and YAML files too?
+If the count looks too low (e.g., only the staging model surfaces), follow up: "Are you searching tests and YAML files too?
 Make sure _staging__models.yml is in the result."
-Column-test definitions in _staging__models.yml are where this scenario most commonly catches an incomplete fix.
+Column-test definitions in _staging__models.yml are the most common source of incomplete fixes in this scenario.

 Exercises: search, lineage

-The critical instruction is the alias preservation: change the source-side reference to [NEW_COLUMN] but keep the public column name (brand, order_status, customer_type) so every downstream model and dashboard keeps working without further changes.
+Change the source-side reference to [NEW_COLUMN] but keep the public column name (brand, order_status, customer_type) so downstream models and dashboards continue to resolve without further changes.
 A staging model selecting brand becomes select brand_name as brand, not select brand_name.

 Compile [BROKEN_MODEL] and every downstream model you just edited, then preview the first 10 rows of [BROKEN_MODEL] ordered deterministically.
 Do not materialize anything yet.